Geek Pride Day: Origins

 In 2006, the Spanish blogger Germán Martínez known online as señor Buebo organized the first celebration.
 The day was celebrated for the first time in Spain and on the Internet, drawing attention from mainstream media.
 The biggest concentration took place in Madrid, where 300 geeks demonstrated their pride together with a human Pac-Man.
 A manifesto was created to celebrate the first Geek Pride Day, which included a list of the basic rights and responsibilities of geeks.

 2008

 In 2008, Geek Pride Day was officially celebrated in the U.S., where it was heralded by numerous bloggers, coalescing around the launch of the Geek Pride Day website.
 Math author, Euler Book Prize winner, and geek blogger John Derbyshire announced that he would be appearing in the Fifth Avenue parade on the prime number float, dressed as number 57.

-Continued spread

-In 2010 the festival spread further, taking in cities as diverse as Halifax, Nova Scotia; Budapest, Hungary; Tel Aviv, Israel; Timișoara, Romania and San Diego, California.
-In 2013, a Geek Pride parade was held in Gothenburg, Sweden, and it was decided that it would be an annual event.